ulupo/giotto-ph/paper/paper.md

 figure also shows the inheritance of *giotto-ph*'s C++ backend from pre-dating implementations. \label{fig:lib}](architecture_bpj.svg){width=100%}

-*giotto-ph* is a library dedicated to the efficient computation of PH of VR filtrations (see \hyperref[sec:need]{``Statement of need"\ref*{sec:need}}).
-It inherits and extends ideas and code from many sources; \autoref{fig:lib} gives a visual representation of the most important ones among them.
 Our aim with *giotto-ph* is to provide an alternative to the excellent *Ripser.py* library, retaining several of the latter's advantages, namely portability and ease of use, while replacing the C++ backend with a new parallel and higher-performance version.

 ## C++ backend \label{sec:Cpp_backend}